browserengineering/book/book/scheduling-and-threading.md

 ```

 Then we can use it in `load`.
 Note how we send off all of the requests first,
-and only at the end `join` all of the threaqds created.
+and only at the end `join` all of the threads created.

 ``` {.python}
 class Tab: